Modern Plumbing Industries, Inc. Blog: Posts Tagged ‘Water Treatment System’

 Monday, December 2nd, 2013

-Answer: Hard Water
+Hard Water

-That white buildup that often encrusts the surfaces of your fixtures is calcite residue from hard water.
-You may have heard about hard water before without properly understanding what it means.
 Hard water generally refers to any water with a high mineral content.
-Specifically, it means water with large amounts of calcium-containing minerals such as gypsum.
+Specifically, it refers to water with large amounts of calcium-containing minerals, such as gypsum.
 The magnesium mineral dolomite, which also contains calcium, is another common mineral suspended in hard water.

-Usually, these minerals pose no threat to your heath: hard water may not taste as good as “soft water,” but it is rarely dangerous.
+Usually, these minerals pose no threat to your health: hard water may not taste as good as “soft water,” but it is rarely dangerous.
 However, it can cause trouble for your plumbing and any appliance hooked to it.

 Hard water comes to you through the municipal water system, so the best way to combat it is through a whole-house water treatment system attached to the main line.
 Water softeners will filter out the excess minerals from hard water and rebalance the water with sodium.
 Installing a water softener of this size requires the work of professional plumbers.